-- 1 load credit = 1 to 3 students - 2 load credits = 4 to 6 students - 3 load credits = 7 and 8 students - Full load credits = 9 or more students - In none of the above courses will load credits exceed course credits - 8.
-The Voice The faculty member assigned to assist students with the student newspaper will be given 2 load hours per term.
-Duties associated with these load hours include ensuring that students enroll for practicum or internship credits on a per term basis. - Load hours associated with shared responsibilities for courses ("team teaching") will be determined by the College Dean in consultation with the faculty involved. - 10.
+• 1 load credit = 1 to 3 students

+- 2 load credits = 4 to 6 students - 3 load credits = 7 and 8 students - Full load credits = 9 or more students - In none of the above courses will load credits exceed course credits - 8.
+Individualized courses are rare occurrences and when allowed by the Dean are inloaded at (1) load credit. - 9.
+The Voice A faculty member will be assigned to assist students with the student newspaper and given 2 load hours per term.
+Duties associated with these load hours include ensuring that students enroll for practicum or internship credits on a per term basis. - 10.
+Load hours associated with shared responsibilities for courses ("team teaching") will be determined by the College Dean in consultation with the faculty involved. - 11.
 Bargaining unit members teaching a UWR course will receive a maximum one additional load credit regardless of the number of UWR courses taught.
-This is limited to on-campus, on-site and online inload courses only.

-11. Teaching faculty must teach their full instructional load as outlined in their Notice of Appointment, unless release from their full instructional load has been awarded by the Dean and approved by the Provost.
+This is limited to on-campus, on-site and online inload courses only. - 12.
+Teaching faculty must teach their full instructional load as outlined in their Notice of Appointment, unless release from their full instructional load has been awarded by the Dean and approved by the Provost.
 Anytime courses are cancelled it shall be the responsibility of the Dean to assign duties commensurate with the number of instructional load credits needed, and for which the faculty member is qualified, in order to bring the faculty member to full instructional loading (generally 36/9, with occasional deviations due to course release).
 It shall be the responsibility of the faculty member to accept such assignment.
 Where the faculty member refuses to accept such assignment, compensation shall be reduced in relation to the number of instructional load credits actually taught.